magiruuvelvet/LightweightQtDRMStreamViewer/README.md

  - `script` (optimal, *stackable*):
    A JavaScript file to inject into all pages of the current profile.
 This option can be stacked, which means added multiple times in a row.
 The app maintains a list internally and loads the scripts in the order of appearance.

+ - `user-agent` (optimal):
+   Overrides the default Qt Web Engine user-agent and the ARM detection user-agent.
+Set your custom HTTP user-agent there.
+If the string is empty it falls back to auto detect.

  - `titlebar` (optimal, default is `false`):
    Set to `true` to show a client-side title bar for the browser window.
 The title bar can be used to move the window when your window manager doesn't support movement of frameless windows.